SimonGlomb/MaHeuProject/README.md

 4. Import the file in "interface.py", and add it to the list of "choices=[...]" under the 'message="Select an optimization strategy"'

 Notably, there are functions available in the file "utility.py" which may be useful for your algorithm.

+The results of each execution are saved in a "results.csv" file.